Penny Jamieson

 Penelope Ann Bansall Jamieson DCNZM (née Allen; born 21 June 1942) is a retired Anglican bishop.
 She was the seventh Bishop of Dunedin in the Anglican Church of New Zealand from 1989 until her retirement in 2004.
 Jamieson was the second woman in the world, after Barbara Harris, to hold the position of bishop in the Anglican Communion and the first to be elected a diocesan bishop.

 Early life

 Born in Chalfont St Giles, Buckinghamshire, England, in 1942, Jamieson attended Wycombe High School and studied linguistics at the University of Edinburgh before moving to New Zealand, her husband's country of birth.
-She worked at the Wellington Inner City Mission while completing her doctoral thesis at Victoria University.
+She worked at the Wellington Inner City Mission while completing her doctoral thesis at Victoria University of Wellington on English language acquisition by Tokelaun children.

 Ordained ministry

 In 1982, she was ordained a deacon and then a priest in 1983.
 She was assistant curate of St James' Lower Hutt from 1982 to 1985.
 In 1985, she was vicar of Karori West with Mākara in the Diocese of Wellington.

 In 1990 she was elected to head the country's southernmost diocese, the Diocese of Dunedin.
 She was consecrated a bishop on 29 June 1990.
 She spoke publicly about the difficulties of being the world's first woman diocesan bishop.
 For instance, her ordination as bishop was not attended by the Anglican Bishop of Aotearoa (Whakahuihui Vercoe) and the Catholic Bishop of Dunedin, (Leonard Boyle).

 On 15 March 2004 she announced her retirement.
 At her retirement, after 14 years as Bishop of Dunedin, Jamieson expressed her regret that no other woman had been elected a bishop in New Zealand.